GalvanizeOpenSource/100-ds-problems/100-problems.md

 Probability
 -----------

-1. You have a suffled deck of 60 cards.
+1. You have a shuffled deck of 60 cards.
 Three of these cards in the deck are marked with a diamond, and three of the cards are marked with a star.
 You draw an initial hand of five cards, after which you *must* discard any of the star cards for an additional three cards from the top of the deck.
 This process is repeated until you find yourself with a hand that does *not* contain any star cards.
 Write a simulation to approximate the probability that your initial hand results in a resolved hand containing a diamond card.

 1. Use a built in function which simulates draws from a uniform distribution (for example `numpy.random.uniform` in python, or `runif` in R) to generate samples from the exponential distribution with a given parameter.
 To start, consider reading about the *inverse sampling method*.